 - Development and Achievement

-The term relatedness pertain to the relationships of the employees with others like friends, families, social groups, job groups, or professional groups.
-According to ERG Theory, Relatedness is the second most influential factor of human needs.
+The term relatedness pertains to the relationships of the employees with others like friends, families, social groups, job groups, or professional groups.
+According to the ERG Theory, Relatedness is the second most influential factor in human needs.

 Aside from all aspects, these three levels can also be called as a categorized form of Maslow’s theory as every important need in Maslow’s Hierarchy of Needs comes under a specific form.

 Hello everyone!
 This is Richard Daniels, a full-time passionate researcher & blogger.
 He holds a Ph.D. degree in Economics.
 He loves to write about economics, e-commerce, and business-related topics for students to assist them in their studies.
 That's the sole purpose of Business Study Notes.